MaxOhn/rosu-pp-js/README.md

 {
     // ... same fields as for `Difficulty` but also:

-    // A beatmap to calculate the performance on. map?: Beatmap,
-    // A previous result of difficulty or performances calculation *for the same difficulty parameters*
-    // This should be prefered over `map` whenever possible. attributes?: DifficultyAttributes,
     // Accuracy between 0 and 100
     accuracy?: number,
     // The max combo of a play